AdaCore/gnatstudio/docs/users_guide/extending.rst

 Processing Target's Output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can filter output produced by target's run using by custom code.
+You can filter output produced by a target's run by using custom code.
 The list of filters already provided by GPS is shown below.
 By default, each is executed during each run of a target.